 This may sound counterintuitive, but limiting sales of high-demand goods can ease consumer frustration.
 Prohibiting individuals from buying too much of a product can let other customers get their hands on it, reducing overall dissatisfaction.
 This also prevents issues arising from hoarding and scalping.

 If you don’t want to suffer from the bullwhip effect, you should generally avoid ordering large batches of goods.
 When consumer demand changes, you need to be able to adjust your stock or inventory levels quickly.
 This can be accomplished by ordering small batches more frequently.
 The costs of overcorrecting are much less severe if you’re only off by a small percentage in one or two orders.
 Using a reorder point calculator can help you determine exactly when you should order to avoid excessive lead time.

 Don’t respond in fear to the snap of the whip of changing trends.
 Stay apprised of trends, as well as your inventory.
 By taking advantage of the latest advancements in inventory management, and continually collecting data to make updated inferences about your target audience, you can stay ahead of the competition.

-Further, if you can’t quickly gauge your stock, you can’t respond to market changes effectively.
+Further, if you can’t quickly gauge your stock or inventory levels, you can’t respond to market changes effectively.
 Making improvements to your inventory management system is key to staying competitive.
 Investing in an inventory management solution can reduce your likelihood of experiencing the bullwhip effect.